Security for the 2012 Summer Olympics: Air defences

 The defences were tested in a large training exercise during 2–10 May 2012, known as Exercise Olympic Guardian, which preceded the operational phase of the campaign.
-The exercise involved Boeing E-3 Sentry from RAF Waddington, VC-10 tanker aircraft from RAF Brize Norton and Typhoon fast jets from 3(F) Sqn operating from RAF Northolt, the first time fighter aircraft had been stationed at the West London base since the Second World War.
+The exercise involved Boeing E-3 Sentry from RAF Waddington, VC-10 tanker aircraft from RAF Brize Norton, and both Typhoon fast jets from 3(F) Sqn and Sea King Mk7s from 854NAS operating from RAF Northolt, the first time fighter aircraft had been stationed at the West London base since the Second World War.

 From 14 July 2012, Royal Air Force, Army and Navy assets and personnel began enforcing a 30-mile exclusion zone over London and other areas.

 Deployed assets

 The following assets were deployed for air security: